jahshaka/Studio/README.md

 ## Features:
  - View scenes in virtual reality via the Oculus Rift
  - Build and share your scenes with the world
- - Particle system
+ - Particle System
  - Animation Editor
  - Skeletal Animation
  - Realtime Dynamic Shadows
  - Powerful Extensible Material System
- - Asset manager with 3d model previews
+ - Asset Manager
  - Custom Shaders and more&hellip;

 ## Screenshots